A list of commonly used terms related to Razorpay Payments.

 If an amount paid by a customer for a product is reversed, it is called a Refund.

 Retrieval is a request initiated by the customer with their issuer bank for additional information about a transaction.
 This is essentially a "soft" chargeback.

-Settlement is the process where the merchants receive the money paid by their customer for a particular product or service.
+Settlement is when the businesses receive the money paid by their customers for a particular product or service.